Work Life Integration

 - Get the kids ready for school

-- Drop them off when it is time for them to go in, not early because you have to be at the office for 9.00a.m
+- Drop them off when it is time for them to go in, not early because you have to be at the office at 9.00 a.m

 - Begin work – this can be done anywhere because all you need is a laptop and an internet connection.

-- Have lunch whenever you like and for however long you like – maybe even incorporate it into a meeting with clients.
+- Have your lunch break whenever you like and for however long you like – maybe even incorporate it into a meeting with clients.

-- Collect the kids from school at the end of the school day because you can.
+- Collect the children from school at the end of the school day because you can.

-- Once the kids are in bed, start work again for a few more hours
+- Once the little ones are in bed, start work again for a few more working hours

 - The weekend is your own because you’ve still managed to get through your workload during the week.